Unity-Technologies/2d-extras/Documentation~/CustomRulesForRuleTile.md

 ## Creating a custom Rule Tile script

 Create a Custom Rule Tile script by going to __Assets > Create > Custom Rule Tile Script__.
 Name the newly created file when prompted.
-After creating the file, you can edit it to add new matching options and the custom algorithm for testing matches.
+After creating the file, you can edit it to add new matching options and custom algorithms for testing matches.

 ### Examples